Naperville Child Custody Attorney

-NAPERVILLE CHILD CUSTODY ATTORNEY
+NAPERVILLE CHILD CUSTODY LAWYER

 Navigating a child custody determination can be a very complicated and even stressful process, whether you are married and going through a complex divorce or are unmarried parents going through a separation.
 It can be difficult to balance your child’s needs while still respecting the rights and wishes of you and your spouse or the other parent.
 Enlisting the support of a Naperville child custody attorney can make this process smoother.

 At Vahey Law & Mediation, LLC, we can handle the complexities of child custody proceedings with skill and passion.
-Our client-focused child custody agreement lawyers aim to secure the fairest and most reasonable outcome following Illinois state laws and the best interests of your child or children.
+Our client-focused Naperville child custody agreement lawyers aim to secure the fairest and most reasonable outcome following Illinois state laws and the best interests of your child or children.

-HOW CHILD CUSTODY IS DETERMINED IN ILLINOIS
+HOW CHILD CUSTODY IS DETERMINED IN NAPERVILLE, IL

 In Illinois, child custody is determined based on the “best interests of the child" standard.
 This means that the court will consider various factors to determine what would serve the child’s best interest and well-being.
 These factors can include the child’s wishes, the physical and mental health of everyone involved, either parent being unfit, the child’s involvement in their home, school, and community, and other relevant factors.